veepee-oss/gingerspec/README.md

 #### Testing with alternative SDK

-If you want to test your changes in a different sdk, you can use the official docker images of maven in the followinf way:
+If you want to test your changes in a different sdk, you can use the official docker images of maven in the following way:

 First, create a docker volume where all dependencies will be stored (to avoid downloading all dependencies on every run)